-And while all that is certainly true, you still need to get a founders agreement.
-A founders agreement, like all contracts, is there to help you not only navigate your day-to-day operates but also to come to your aid when things don't go as planned.
-Don’t skip this step, founders.
+And while all that is certainly true, we still need to get a founders agreement.
+A founders agreement, like all contracts, is there to help us not only navigate how our day-to-day operates but also to come to our aid when things don't go as planned.

 While there's no formal structure for a founders agreement, here are some things you should strongly consider including in yours.

 This one is pretty non-negotiable.
 Founders agreements should have the names of everyone involved down on paper, first and foremost.
 Also, make sure the name of your startup is in there, even if it might change later.